wix-incubator/wix-code-docs/wix-notifications-v2/wix-notifications-v2/guides/Introduction.md

 &nbsp;

+The Notifications API provides functionality for sending notifications.
+Notifications are messages that are sent to the site dashboard, Wix app, or browser of your site's [contributors](https://support.wix.com/en/article/roles-permissions-overview).

+To learn more about notifications, see [About Your Dashboard Notifications](https://support.wix.com/en/article/about-your-dashboard-notifications).

 ## Permissions information

 Functions in the Notifications API are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function.